-PNO: a promising deep-UV nonlinear optical material with the largest second harmonic generation effect
+PNO: a promising deep-UV nonlinear optical material with the largest second harmonic generation effect[†]

-Congwei Xie, 🗓 ‡\a Abudukadi Tudi‡b and Artem R. Oganov 厄 \a
+Congwei Xie, 🗅 ‡^a Abudukadi Tudi‡^b and Artem R. Oganov 🕩 ^a

 In this work, the polar tetrahedron $[PN_2O_2]$ was revealed as a new deep-ultraviolet (deep-UV) nonlinear optically active unit.
 Accordingly, a thermodynamically stable compound (PNO) consisting of the polar $[PN_2O_2]$ units was predicted and suggested as a promising candidate for deep-UV nonlinear optical (NLO) materials.
 Compared with other deep-UV materials known to date, PNO possesses the strongest second harmonic generation (SHG) coefficient (about 6 times that of KH2PO4 (KDP)).
 Moreover, its three-dimensional connectivity endows it with good mechanical and thermal properties.
-Therefore, PNO should be a new option for non- $\pi$ -conjugated deep-UV NLO materials.
+Therefore, PNO should be a new option for non- π -conjugated deep-UV NLO materials.

-Nonlinear optical (NLO) crystals for producing coherent light in the deep-ultraviolet (deep-UV, $\lambda \leq 200$ nm) range are the key materials of solid-state deep-UV lasers.
-To date, KBe2BO3F2 (KBBF) is still the only practical deep-UV NLO crystal which can directly generate lasers with wavelengths shorter than 200 nm by second harmonic generation (SHG), although its further industrial applications are seriously limited by two drawbacks: it contains highly toxic beryllium and it is hard to grow its large crystals because of the platelet-like shape of crystals.
-Therefore, exploring new deep-UV NLO materials is urgently needed and of great interest from both scientific and industrial standpoints.3-6 s a new (KDP) which is 0.39 pm V-1), appropriate birefringence for Accordphase-matching (PM) and so on.
-For the past few decades, materials that could meet these conditions were mainly found in $\pi$ -conjugated systems, e.g., borates, carbonates and their b correspondence of the systems of
+Nonlinear optical (NLO) crystals for producing coherent light in the deep-ultraviolet (deep-UV, $\lambda \leq 200$ nm) range are the key materials of solid-state deep-UV lasers.1 To date, KBe2BO3F2 (KBBF) is still the only practical deep-UV NLO crystal which can directly generate lasers with wavelengths shorter than 200 nm by second harmonic generation (SHG), although its further industrial applications are seriously limited by two drawbacks: it contains highly toxic beryllium and it is hard to grow its large crystals because of the platelet-like shape of crystals.2 Therefore, exploring new deep-UV NLO materials is urgently needed and of great interest from both scientific and industrial standpoints.3-6

-A promising deep-UV NLO material should simultaneously satisfy many stringent criteria, such as high deep-UV transparency (band gap $E_g \ge 6.2$ eV), relatively large SHG coefficient (at least comparable to that of the classical NLO crystal KH2PO4
+A promising deep-UV NLO material should simultaneously satisfy many stringent criteria, such as high deep-UV transparency (band gap $E_g \ge 6.2$ eV), relatively large SHG coefficient (at least comparable to that of the classical NLO crystal KH2PO4 (KDP) which is 0.39 pm V-1), appropriate birefringence for phase-matching (PM) and so on.
+For the past few decades, materials that could meet these conditions were mainly found in π -conjugated systems, e.g., borates, carbonates and their derivatives, in which the π -conjugated building units ([BO3], [B3O6], [CO3], etc.) are beneficial to the increase of both the SHG coefficient and birefringence.7

-In addition to $\pi$ -conjugated systems, non- $\pi$ -conjugated systems such as silicates, phosphates and sulfates have also been considered as potential candidates for deep-UV NLO materials, where tetrahedral groups [XO4] (X = P, S, Si) are favorable with deep-UV transparency.
-Many NLO-active phosphates, sulfates and silicates with high deep-UV transparency and SHG coefficient have been discovered.
+In addition to π -conjugated systems, non- π -conjugated systems such as silicates, phosphates and sulfates have also been considered as potential candidates for deep-UV NLO materials, where tetrahedral groups [XO4] (X = P, S, Si) are favorable with deep-UV transparency.8 Many NLO-active phosphates, sulfates and silicates with high deep-UV transparency and SHG coefficient have been discovered.
 Unfortunately, none of them possess sufficient birefringence to satisfy the PM conditions in the deep-UV region because of the weak optical anisotropy of the nonpolar [XO4] tetrahedral groups in their structures.
-Thus, regarding non- $\pi$ -conjugated NLO materials, the greatest challenge lies in how to achieve enough birefringence to realize PM in the deep-UV region.
+Thus, regarding non- π -conjugated NLO materials, the greatest challenge lies in how to achieve enough birefringence to realize PM in the deep-UV region.9